The GSMA has shared details of its health and safety plan for MWC21 Barcelona, developed with and approved by Catalan Health authorities.

 Your commitment to keeping others safe, before you enter the venue perimeter

-Positive results (will be confirmed with an additional PCR) and managed according to the public health authorities’ protocol at the time of the event.
+Positive results (will be confirmed with an additional PCR test) and managed according to the public health authorities’ protocol at the time of the event.

 If you are onsite at MWC: